The BIG Bala Swim, North Wales, UK

 There are toilets, changing rooms and showers available at the rugby club.
 Public toilets, changing rooms and showers are available close to the finish line.
 There are no toilets at Bala town station where you will catch the train for the 4.1km swim, but there are public toilets near to the swim start.

 By car: Bala typically is 4.30 hours from London by car, 1.30 hours from Manchester.
-Use post code LL55 4TY in your Sat Nav and look for signs for Clwb Rygbi Y Bala/Bala Rugby Club.
+The post code for Clwb Rygbi Y Bala/Bala Rugby Club is LL23 7BX but use LL23 7DZ in your satnav!
 Public transport: The closest mainline train station to Bala is in Blaenau Ffestiniog, but the onward public transport connections from there are not simple.
 The best option is Wrexham and from there a bus service runs to Bala – although it takes about 90 minutes.

 To see a list of local accommodation providers go to VisitBala.org.uk here.